sc3/cook-convictions/slides/sexual-domestic-violence.md

 There is also a signicant breadth of crimes that are encompassed in the terms domestic or sexual crimes.
 Below are a few encompassed in this definition:

 {crime list with 4-5 word lay description}
-Maybe: Boxes showing proportionate sizes to percent of convictions each crime represents.

 {% include '_warnings.html' %}